reactjs/react.dev/src/content/learn/manipulating-the-dom-with-refs.md

 #### Exposing a subset of the API with an imperative handle {/*exposing-a-subset-of-the-api-with-an-imperative-handle*/}

-In the above example, `MyInput` ref props is passed on to the original DOM input element.
+In the above example, the ref passed to `MyInput` is passed on to the original DOM input element.
 This lets the parent component call `focus()` on it.
 However, this also lets the parent component do something else--for example, change its CSS styles.
 In uncommon cases, you may want to restrict the exposed functionality.
 You can do that with [`useImperativeHandle`](/reference/react/useImperativeHandle):

 <Sandpack>